react-dates/react-dates/README.md

 import 'react-dates/initialize';
 ```

 As of v13.0.0 of `react-dates`, this project relies on `react-with-styles`.
 If you want to continue using CSS stylesheets and classes, there is a little bit of extra set-up required to get things going.
 As such, you need to import `react-dates/initialize` to set up class names on our components.
+This import should go at the top of your application as you won't be able to import any `react-dates` components without it.

 ### Include component
 ```js